CHRONOMETER Vissière Ca. 1850

 Below the middle is the text: SERVICES MARITIEM DES MENAGERIES IMPÉRIALES

 The movement of this chronometer is situated in a gimballed brass bowl in a three-tier mahogany case with two external brass carrying handles to the sides.
 The winding key which cannot be turned in the wrong direction finds itself in the right-.hand top corner.
 In the left-hand top corner is a slide to secure the gimbals for transport.
 The top lid allows reading the time through the top window with having to open the case itself.
-There is a rectangular ivory plaque countersunk in the front of the upper part of the case which is inscribed as follows Vissière No. 248.
+There is a rectangular bone plaque countersunk in the front of the upper part of the case which is inscribed as follows Vissière No. 248.
 The top of the case has a brass plaque with the number of the clock: No. 248.

 Duration two days